 From left: Alaska Airlines First Officer Kim Ford, Alaska Airlines Captain Tara Wright, Alaska Airlines Senior Diversity & Inclusion Specialist Theressa Irigon-Rachetto, Sisters of the Skies President & United Airlines Captain Theresa Claiborne, Alaska Airlines First Officer Mallory Cave

 Today’s flight deck is full of incredible professionals, but also lacking diversity.
 Black female pilots make up about one half of 1 percent of all professional pilots across the industry.
 At Alaska, we’re all about people and reflecting those we serve, but this statistic is a reminder of how far we have to go.

 This morning, we signed a new pledge with Sisters of the Skies, a nonprofit committed to pilot diversity.
 We aim to increase our female Black pilots over the next six years across Alaska Airlines and Horizon Air, and support the path to expose and inspire more young women to get there.

 “When we foster an inclusive environment that recognizes, respects, and visibly reflects all people, it makes us stronger,” said Andy Schneider, Alaska Airlines vice president of people.
 “Quite simply, creating an airline people love is not possible unless we walk the talk around diversity and inclusion.”

-Today, we only have four African American female pilots at Alaska and Horizon combined, which is about 1 percent.
+Today, we only have four Black female pilots at Alaska and Horizon combined, which is about 1 percent.
 It begs the question: why so few?

-Unfortunately, there isn’t a pool of qualified African American women ready to be hired.
+Unfortunately, there isn’t a pool of qualified Black women ready to be hired.
 And creating this pool takes time.

 Tara Wright, Alaska Airlines captain and Sisters of the Skies director of development, volunteers her time to try to inspire more women of color to pursue aviation careers.